XingxinHE/Hex/pages/Compiler.md

 # 📝Definition
 A program that turns source code into object code.

+# 🧠Intuition
+Compiler will compile your code. e.g. msvc, g++

 # 🧪Composition
 What kind of stuffs composite this subject?
 - The structure of a compiler